Assured Investment Management: History

 On July 3, 2023, AG finalized the integration of nearly all its asset management operations, excluding AHP, with Sound Point.
 Effective July 1, 2023, AG transferred its full equity holdings in AIM and associated asset management entities, aside from AHP-related exceptions, to Sound Point, welcoming 29 employees from AIM into the organization.
 Concurrently, an investment agreement designating Sound Point as AG's exclusive alternative credit manager was activated, committing up to $1 billion over time to alternative credit strategies managed by Sound Point, inclusive of approximately $400 million previously overseen by AIM.
 In exchange, AG secured a 30% ownership stake in Sound Point's consolidated business, subject to potential adjustments post-closing.
 Following the transaction, Sound Point ranks as the fifth-largest global CLO manager by AUM.
 Dominic Frederico, AG's President and CEO, was appointed to Sound Point's Board of Managers.

 On July 21, 2023, AG announced the transfer of its equity stake in AHP to an entity controlled by the company's founder, Jim Pieri.
 Pieri has served as managing partner and CIO of AHP since its establishment as a healthcare-focused investment manager.

 Investments

-The firm has invested in Puerto Rican debt and has reportedly been active, including through DCI Group, in opposing efforts to give the commonwealth access to bankruptcy.
-After a debt relief program was passed by Congress in June 2016, a film company with reported ties to George Soros released two titles targeting BlueMountain, and specifically its holdings in Puerto Rico Electric Power Authority debt, among others for the impact of the financial crisis on health and education on the island.
+AIM held significant debt from the Puerto Rico Electric Power Authority (PREPA) during the island's financial crisis.
+The firm joined a coalition of hedge funds and financial institutions opposing legislative efforts to grant Puerto Rico access to bankruptcy protections.
+This coalition hired multiple lobbying firms, including DCI Group, and collaborated with conservative organizations to frame bankruptcy as a taxpayer-funded bailout.
+Their efforts influenced congressional debates, contributing to delays in federal relief legislation.
+Following Congress's passage of the Puerto Rico Oversight, Management, and Economic Stability Act in June 2016, Brave New Films — a production company with reported ties to George Soros — released two documentaries criticizing AIM's PREPA investments.
+The films highlighted the debt crisis's effects on Puerto Rico's health care and education systems.
+AIM declined to comment on the films when contacted by media.